aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/line-breaks-and-text-wrapping/_index.md

     // Get Worksheet Cells Collection
     Aspose::Cells::Cells cell = ws.GetCells();

-    // Increase the width of First Column Width cell.SetColumnWidth(0, 35);
+    // Increase the width of the first column cell.SetColumnWidth(0, 35);

     // Increase the height of first row